-The list of law reform bodies in different parts of the English speaking world discloses their differing organisations and composition.5 Some are units in a Department of the Executive Government.
-Others are independent statutory authorities.
-Some are permanent commissions.
-Others are ad hoc committees.
-Some (such as the Australian Law Reform Commission) are established by statute.
-Others (such as the South Australian Law Reform Committee) are created by Executive Proclamation.
-Alone among the States South Australia has no permanent statutory commission with full-time officers.6 Under its distinguished Chairman, Mr Justice Zelling, the South Australian Committee is, however, most prolific and inventive.
-Some agencies deal with a wide brief of law reform.
-Others are confined to law revision.
-Some initiate their own programmes.
-Others are limited to working only on those matters assigned by the Law Minister.
-Some are well funded, producing handsome reports on a variety of challenging topics.
-Others are confined to a modest programme of small technical subjects described in mimeograph publications of limited circulation.
+A glance at the list discloses the differing organisation and composition of the Commonwealth's LRCs.
+Some are units in a Department of the Executive Government; others are independent statutory authorities.
+Some are permanent commissions' others are ad hoc committees.
+Some deal with the wide brief of law reform; others are confined to law revision.
+Some initiate their own programmes; others are limited to working only on those matters assigned by the Law Minister.
+Some are well funded, producing handsome reports on a variety of challenging topics; others are confined to a modest programme of small technical subjects described in mimeograph publications of limited circulation.
 But through them all runs a common theme.

-All evidence the recognition by the lawmakers of the common law world - in old countries - and newly independent countries of the fact that the existing machinery for developing the law and fashioning its principles and procedures has fallen upon hard times.
-With few exceptions the countries of the Commonwealth of Nations have inherited the common law of England.
+All evidence the recognition by the lawmakers of the Commonwealth of Nations that the existing machinery for developing the law and fashioning its principles and procedures has fallen upon hard times.
+With few exceptions the countries of the Commonwealth of nations have inherited the common law of England.
 The original 'dynamic' of that system of law was a force for adaptation, modernisation and reform.
-Old precedents were constantly stretched and developed by the judiciary to meet new social needs.
-Former Attorney-General Ellicott put it well, when addressing an international law reform conference in Canberra in 1976:
+Old precedents were constantly stretched and developed to meet new social needs.
+A Federal Attorney-General in Australia put it well, when addressing an international law reform conference in Canberra:

 We must never forget our dependence on and indebtedness to the common law.
-The dynamics of the common law, in its formative stages, embodies the true spirit of law reform - law and lawyers responding to new situations demanding just solutions.
+The dynamics of the common law in its formative stages embodies the true spirit of law reform - law and lawyers responding to new situations demanding just solutions.
 It is symbolic of its acceptance in the four corners of the world, that we are able to sit down at this stage and discuss the problems associated with its reform.
 It is not so many years ago that in many places law reform was simply a matter of considering the adoption of proposals originating at Westminster.
 We have all come a long way since those days.
 Yet none of us should forget the indebtedness we all have to the common law of England and the principles which it secures.7

-Even in the heyday of the confident common law of England, critics pointed to its basic structural weakness.
-Sir Francis Bacon, at the end of the 16th Century, called for a committee to take the whole body of the law of England into its hands.
-Such a committee should develop the law systematically.
-It should be released from dependence upon the haphazard chance factors of particular litigation : whether a barrister saw the important point; whether his client could afford to test it through the appeal courts; whether the judges wanted to grasp the nettle; whether this was the case to take a new direction.
+Even in the heyday of the confident common law of England, critics pointed to its structural weakness.
+Sir Francis Bacon, at the end of the 16th century, called for a committee to take the whole body of the law of England into its hands.
+It should develop it systematically, released from dependence upon the haphazard chance factors of particular litigation : whether a barrister saw the important point; whether his client could afford to test it through the appeal courts; whether the judges wanted to grasp the nettle; whether this was the case to take a new direction.
 In 1859 Lord Westbury, later to be Lord Chancellor of England, advocated the establishment of a Ministry of Public Justice.
 He returned to Bacon's theme and the organisational defect of a system so heavily dependent upon judge-made law: